 Loss prevention is focused on asset protection, cash handling, physical security (cameras, safes, lockers, etc…) and accurate financial reporting.

-District/cluster/sales managers and consultants are exposed to all facets of store operations.
+District/cluster/sales managers are exposed to every facet of store operations.
 They play a pivotal role in the long-term success of a retail business.

 Over and above their shared (or full) responsibilities for merchandising execution and loss prevention, they also inspect and advise on general appearance, presentation, cleanliness, customer service, back of the store, store safety, hiring, financials, training and more.